cassioall/wine-prediction/README.md

 # wine-prediction

-######################## CONCEITO ########################
+######################## CONCEPT ########################

 Aim: Create a model to estimate the quality of a bottle of wine.

-Variáveis Dependentes:
+Dependent Variables:

-1. Tipo
+1. type
-2. Acidez fixa
+2. fixed acidity
-3. Volatilidade da acidez
+3. volatile acidity
-4. Ácido cítrico
+4. citric acid
-5. Açúcar residual
+5. residual sugar
-6. Cloretos
+6. chlorides
-7. Dióxido de enxofre livre
+7. free sulfur dioxide
-8. Dióxido de enxofre total
+8. total sulfur dioxide
-9. Densidade
+9. density
 10. pH
-11. Sulfatos
-12. Álcool

-Variável Independente:

-13. Quality

-################### ESTRATÉGIA ADOTADA ###################

-Primeiramente foi realizada uma análise descritiva dos dados, afim de identificar possíveis padrões entre as independentes (multicolinearidade), presença de valores ausentes e/ou informações inválidas.
-Também realizar possíveis tratamentos dos dados.
-Nesta foram identificados alguns pontos:

-  1 - A variável 'type' é categórica, as demais independentes são contínuas.
-Então é mais interessante separar o dataframe em dois, um para cada nível da variável.

-  2 - A variável 'alcohol' aprensentou alguns registros não numéricos, estes foram excluídos do dataset para continuar com a modelagem.

-  3 - A princípio dá para notar que as variáveis não estão na mesma escala.

-  4 - Não há presença de valores nulos.

-  5 - As variáveis 'free sulfur dioxide' e 'total sulfur dioxide' possuem correlação moderada (0.6 aprox) em ambos os dataframes.
-Após pesquisa, encontrei que o 'total sulfur dioxide' é "o conjunto das diferentes formas de dióxido de enxofre presentes, no estado livre ou combinadas com os componentes do vinho".
-   "Somando o dióxido de enxofre combinado ao dióxido de enxofre livre, obtém-se o dióxido de enxofre total."
-   Isto quer dizer que, somando com o valor de correlação, existe a chance de resultar e problema de multicolinearidade.
-Portanto a variável 'free sulfur dioxide' foi excluída na modelagem.

-  6 - Nenhuma variável independente tem correlação alta com a dependente.

-  7 - A variável dependente é discreta.
-Portanto, três possíveis estratégias foram consideradas/testadas:

-      * Transformar em uma variável binária, sendo que 1 significaria bom e 0 ruim.
-Classificando bom como 'quality' >= 7

-      * Transformar a variável em três níveis: ruim (0 a 3), médio (4 a 6) e bom (7 a 10).

-      * Tratar a variável como está e modelá-la.

-   A estratégia escolhida foi de 'binarizar' a variável dependente, pois existem poucos registros menores do que 4 e maiores do que 6, o que atrapalharia um pouco a modelagem nos outros casos.

-Depois de definir os dois datasets, assim como as variáveis dependentes e independente, a modelagem foi realizada da seguinte maneira:

-- Mesmo depois de 'binarizar'a base de dados, as classes ainda ficaram desbalanceadas.
-Portanto foi aplicado o algorítmo de balanceamento de classes SMOTEENN, que utiliza técnicas combinadas de oversampling e undersampling.
-- Para padronizar os dados foi utilizado o algorítmo RobustScaler, pois ele comporta bem com outliers, diferentemente do StandardScaler, utilizando a mediana, ao invés da média, para realizar a padronização.
-- Para selecionar o modelo final foi utilizada a técnica de validação cruzada dos dados, por fazer vários testes com o banco de dados, assim diminuindo o risco de acontecer sobreajuste .
-O modelo que obteve a melhor acurácia média foi o selecionado.
-- Os modelos testados foram: random forest, árvores de decisão, regressão logística, naive bayes gaussiano, KNN, redes neurais (MLP) e support vector machine.
- Não escolhendo um em específico para trabalhar os dados, mas deixando com que o resultado diga qual é o que melhor se ajusta.

-####################### RESULTADOS #######################

-No final da modelagem os modelos escolhidos e seus respectivos resultados foram:

-Para os vinhos vermelhos:
-  Modelo: regressão logística
-  Acurácia: 0.88 (+/- 0.12)

-Para os vinhos brancos:
-  Modelo: random forest
-  Acurácia: 0.81 (+/- 0.08)

-Isto quer dizer que são bons modelos que acertam bem as predições.
+11. sulphates
+12. alcohol

+Independent Variable:

+13. quality

+################### STRATEGY ADOPTED ###################

+First, a descriptive analysis of the data was carried out in order to identify possible patterns among the independent (multicollinearity), presence of missing values and/or invalid information.
+Also perform possible data processing.
+In this were identified some points:

+  1 - The variable 'type' is categorical, the other independent variables are continuous.
+So it's more interesting to separate the dataframe in two, one for each level of the variable.

+  2 - The variable 'alcohol' presented some non-numeric registers, these were excluded from the dataset to continue with the modeling.

+  3 - At first it should be noted that the variables are not on the same scale.

+  4 - No null values are present.

+  5 - The variables 'free sulfur dioxide' and 'total sulfur dioxide' had a strong correlation (0.75 aprox) in the dataframe.
+After research, I found that 'total sulfur dioxide' is' the set of different forms of sulfur dioxide present in the free state or combined with the components of the wine ".
+   "Adding the combined sulfur dioxide to the free sulfur dioxide gives the total sulfur dioxide."
+   This means that, in addition to the correlation value, there is a chance of a problem of multicollinearity.
+Therefore, the variable 'free sulfur dioxide' was excluded in the modeling.

+  6 - No independent variable has a high correlation with the dependent variable.

+  7 - The dependent variable is discrete.
+Therefore, three possible strategies were considered / tested:

+      * Transform into a binary variable, where 1 would mean good and 0 bad.
+Classifying good as 'quality'> = 7

+      * Transform the variable into three levels: bad (0 to 3), medium (4 to 6) and good (7 to 10).

+      * Treat the variable as it is and model it.

+  The chosen strategy was to 'binarize' the dependent variable, since there are few records smaller than 4 and larger than 6, which would disrupt the modeling in other cases.

+After defining the two datasets, as well as the dependent and independent variables, the modeling was performed as follows:

+- Even after 'binarizing' the database, the classes were still unbalanced.
+Therefore, the SMOTEENN class balancing algorithm, which uses combined oversampling and undersampling techniques, was applied.
+- To standardize the data was used the algorithm RobustScaler, because it behaves well with outliers, unlike StandardScaler, using the median, instead of the mean, to perform the standardization.
+- To select the final model, the technique of cross-validation of the data was used, by doing several tests with the database, thus reducing the risk of over-adjustment.
+The model that obtained the best average accuracy was the one selected.
+- The models tested were: random forest, árvores de decisão, regressão logística, naive bayes gaussiano, KNN, redes neurais (MLP) and support vector machine.
+Not choosing a specific one to work with the data, but letting the result tell you which one fits best.

+####################### RESULTS #######################

+At the end of the modeling the chosen models and their respective results were:

+For the red wines:
+  Model: regressão logística
+  Score: 0.88 (+/- 0.12)

+For the white wines:
+  Model: random forest
+  Score: 0.81 (+/- 0.08)

+This means that they are good models that correctly predict.